MichalOpoka/ecfr/cfr/title-10-Energy/chapter-III-Department-Energy/part-851-Worker-Safety-Health-Program/subpart-A-General-Provisions/section-851.3.md

 *DOE site* means a DOE-owned or -leased area or location or other area or location controlled by DOE where activities and operations are performed at one or more facilities or places by a contractor in furtherance of a DOE mission.

-*Final notice of violation* means a document that determines a contactor has violated or is continuing to violate a requirement of this part and includes:
+*Final notice of violation* means a document that determines a contractor has violated or is continuing to violate a requirement of this part and includes:

 (1) A statement specifying the requirement of this part to which the violation relates;